Noncommutative Poisson vertex algebras and Courant-Dorfman algebras: The equivalence theorem

-To sum up, in this subsection, given a double Courant--Dorman algebra we proved that it gives rise to a double Poisson vertex algebra freely generated in weights 0 and 1 via \eqref{eq:vertex-bracket}.
+To sum up, given a double Courant--Dorfman algebra, in this subsection we proved that it gives rise via \eqref{eq:vertex-bracket} to a graded double Poisson vertex algebra of weight $-1$, freely generated in weights 0 and 1.
 Consequently, Theorem \ref{theorem-CD-DPVA} follows.